Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			-
 	- ### Alternative web architecture
 		- I organize a workshop for every facilitator to learn how to build and maintain their own websites with events using free no-code tools
-		- Every facilitator has their own personal website
+			- Every facilitator gets their own personal website at the end of the workshop
-			- Events are handled by facilitators themselves in their websites with a agreed-upon protocol
+			- Events are handled by facilitators themselves in their websites with a agreed-upon protocol -
 		- The data is distributed, so the platform collects data from each facilitator website to create the collection of events
 		- The platform website is developed collaboratively by each facilitator with the same tools used to build their websites
 		- Non-facilitators membership and events registration would still need a backend